AmoghThoutu-56/AI_Projects/AI_performance_dashboard/chatbot_client/src/README.txt

 Features:

-- Intialize with a welocome message
+- Intialize with a welcome message
-- Appends user and bot messages to chat history
+- Append user and bot messages to chat history
-- Sends the user message to the middleware server which then swnds it to the LLM API
+- Send the user message to the middleware server which then sends it to the LLM API
-- add a temporary message to the messages state to indicate the request has been sent
+- Add a temporary message to the messages state to indicate the request has been sent
-- added a isLoading boolean state to indicate if waiting for response, to stop the user from sending new messages
+- Added a isLoading boolean state to indicate if waiting for response, to stop the user from sending new messages
+- If the POST request to the middleware server is unsuccessful, log the error to the console and set the default response as "Middleware Unavailable"
+- If the response is null or an empty string, set the default response as "No response from middleware"
+- After a good response is recieved update the message state with the LLM response, replacing the temporary message
-- sends the isLoading state as a prop to InputBox
+- Send the isLoading state as a prop to InputBo

 # File 'ChatWindow.jsx'